-- communication;
+- communication

-- application of number;
+- application of number

-- information technology;
+- information technology

-- working with others;
+- working with others

-- improving own learning and performance;
+- improving own learning and performance

-- problem-solving.
+- problem-solving

 Opportunities to develop the above skills are embedded in many schemes of work across the curriculum.
 In our curriculum planning we highlight these skills, so that the children's progress in all of these areas can be identified and monitored.
 All subject areas contribute to a child's progress in these skills.
-Our school believes that all children need to make good progress in these skill areas in order to develop to reach their true potential.
+We believe that all children need to make good progress in these skill areas in order to develop to reach their true potential.